By Nick Said

-CAPE TOWN - Australia opener David Warner's claim that South Africa tampered with the ball during the second test has "added 10 percent motivation" ahead of the series decider, Proteas coach Russell Domingo said on Wednesday.
+CAPE TOWN (Reuters) - Australia opener David Warner's claim that South Africa tampered with the ball during the second test has "added 10 percent motivation" ahead of the series decider, Proteas coach Russell Domingo said on Wednesday.

 Warner told Sky Sports Radio the Australians felt AB de Villiers had used his wicketkeeper gloves to rough up one side of the ball, helping their bowlers gain reverse-swing during South Africa's crushing 231-run victory on Sunday.

 "We were actually questioning whether or not AB de Villiers would get the ball in his hand and, with his glove, wipe the rough side every ball," the left-hander told Sky Sports Radio.